 I told Salcedo I had just washed my hair the day before, and he seemed a bit appalled.
 I didn’t blame him—that troublesome back part near my roots was heavy with buildup (curse you, water pressure).
 Then he asked me a question that seemed so simple it almost didn’t even make any sense: “Do you shampoo once or twice?”

 Um, once—doesn’t everyone?
 Apparently only oblivious people like me.
 Salcedo explained that shampooing twice in one shower instead of shampooing more frequently (i.e., once a day) would fix my dull, greasy hair problem for good.
 This solution seemed so basic, so simple, that I almost refused to accept it.
-Plus, I thought I was being a smart beauty editor and ignoring the “rinse and repeat” instructions because it was all a ploy from shampoo companies to trick consumers into going through their products quicker (and thus have to buy more).
+Plus, I thought I was being a smart beauty editor and ignoring the "rinse and repeat” instructions because it was all a ploy from shampoo companies to trick consumers into going through their products more quickly (and thus have to buy more).

 I raked my fingers through my air-dried hair and couldn’t believe it: For once, it actually felt clean.
 Really clean.
 Like, freshly laundered sheets, post–Korean spa clean.
 In fact, for the few days following this paradigm-shifting shampoo, my hair was noticeably softer and less greasy than usual.
 More importantly, I was able to go my normal three days before shampooing again, and the state of my hair was just so much better during that period.